daniel5151/choochoos/docs/k2/rps.md

     10	player 3 num games (default 3): 3
 ```

-Game setup.
-The user's input is included.
-The random number generator is configured with a seed of 2, and we will pause for input after each game is finished.
-We are running 3 client tasks, with priotities (1,2,3) respectively, that want to play (3,5,3) games respectively.
+Game setup (The user's input is included in the transcript).
+The random number generator is configured with a seed of 2, and we pause for input after each game is finished.
+We are running 3 client tasks, with priotities (1,2,3) and wanting to play (3,5,3) games respectively.

 ```
     11	[Client tid=3 id=?] waiting for player config